VinayakTekade/digital-certs/README.md

 ### Encrypt API:

 -   URL: POST /encrypt
--   Description: Accepts a JSON payload and encrypts it using AES encryption.
+-   Description: Accepts a JSON payload and encrypts it using AES encryption and signs it.
 -   Example usage with curl:

 ```